m-chinmayee/MITx_15.455x_Mathematical_Methods_for_Quantitative_Finance/README.md

 All codings related to the course from week 3 onwards are in this rep. I will try to add the descriptions as I go.

+Week 3:
+1. Write codes to generate ARMA(p, q) data and plot ACF and PACF in Python by calling statsmodels package.